 Current, Relevant, Truly Actionable Data

 SpyCloud uses Human Intelligence (HUMINT) to quickly recover current breach data within hours or days of the breach occurring.
-Our unique data cleansing and password decryption process reveals exposed credentials faster and with greater match rates.
+Our unique data cleansing and password cracking process reveals exposed credentials faster and with greater match rates.
 Not only is our breach database the cleanest, we provide the most data of any provider, with context and perspective to make it immediately actionable.

 With hundreds of online accounts to keep track of, it’s inevitable that people will reuse their favorite passwords between corporate and personal accounts.
 When a data breach exposes those passwords to criminals, every account that shares the same login becomes vulnerable to account takeover as criminals systematically test stolen credentials across many sites.

 Without visibility into which passwords criminals have access to, it’s challenging for security teams to prevent account takeover for their users.
 SpyCloud helps busy security teams stay a step ahead of cybercriminals by checking user logins against the largest database of recovered breach assets in the world.

 Everyone has a part to play: